 Other factors that may contribute to fatty liver include:

 The prevalence of NAFLD varies dramatically depending on the population being studied.
 It is estimated that the prevalence of NAFLD is in the range of 20% in the United States population and between 11.5% and 46% in the general population.
 By contrast, the prevalence of NASH is in the range of 2% and 3%.
-The majority of cases are seen in women.
+The prevalence is higher in white men than white women but therare are no differences between hispanic and African-American people.
 Mean age at diagnosis is 50 years (range 16-80).
 It is more common in Hispanics when compared to Whites and more common in Whites than in Blacks.

 Obesity is a well-known risk factor for NAFLD.
 In patients with severe obesity undergoing bariatric surgery, up to 90% are found to have NAFLD and some even have cirrhosis.
 The same study also concluded that insulin resistance was the main predictor for NASH.